kelvinc123/kelvinc123/README.md

 Hi 👋 My name is Kelvin Christian
 =================================

-Data Scientist and ML Engineer
+Software Engineer and ML Engineer
 ------------------------------------

 * 🌍  I'm based in California